DataSystemsGroupUT/dataeng/Data Modeling.md

 - Synchronous vs Asynchronous Replication
 	- The advantage of synchronous replication is that the follower is guaranteed to have an up-to-date copy
-	- The advantage of asynchronous replication is that followers availability is not a requirement (cf CAP Theorem)
+	- The advantage of asynchronous replication is that follower's availability is not a requirement (cf CAP Theorem)

 - Leader - Follower (Most common cf Kafka)

 ### Leaders and Followers

-- One of the replicas is designated the leader
+- One of the replicas is designated as the leader
 - Write requests go to the leader
-- leader sends data to followers to replication
+- leader sends data to followers for replication
-- Read request may be direct to leaders or followers
+- Read request may be directed to leaders or followers

 ![right fit](https://cdn3.whatculture.com/images/2014/04/leader.jpg)